American Stores: Acquisition of the Jewel Companies

-The Jewel Companies, Inc. chairman Weston Christopherson was opposed to a merger and Sam Skaggs was forced to engineer a hostile takeover.
-On June 1, 1984, American Stores tendered an offer worth $1.1 billion for 67 percent of Jewel's outstanding shares at $70 per share.
+In June 1984, American Stores acquired Jewel Companies, Inc. for $1.1 billion.
+L. S. Skaggs would be chairman and CEO of the combined company, while Jewel chairman Weston Christopherson and other executives were forced out.
+Skaggs had previously discussed a merger with the company in 1966 and again in 1978.

-For two weeks, the Jewel Companies, Inc. management refused all comment on the offer, maintaining its silence even at a stormy shareholder's meeting before which Jewel shareholder groups controlling 20 percent of the company's stock had come out in favor of negotiating with American Stores.
-Finally, on June 14, Sam Skaggs and Jewel president Richard Cline reached an agreement after an all-night bargaining session.
-American Stores raised its bid for Jewel's preferred stock, increasing the total bid to $1.15 billion in cash and securities.
-In return, Jewel dropped plans for a defensive acquisition of Household International Inc. and accepted American Stores' offer.
-To help raise cash for the deal, American Stores sold its Rea and Derick, Inc. subsidiary comprising 134 drugstores in December 1984 to People's Drug, a division of Imasco Limited.
-33 Alpha Beta grocery stores in Arizona sold to ABCO Foods, 22 Alpha Beta grocery stores and support facilities in northern California were also sold.
+To help raise cash for the deal, American Stores sold its Rea and Derick, Inc. subsidiary of 134 drugstores in December 1984 to People's Drug, a division of Imasco Limited.
+It also sold 33 Alpha Beta grocery stores in Arizona sold to ABCO Foods.
+Another 22 Alpha Beta grocery stores and support facilities in northern California were also sold.

-The acquisition of the Jewel Companies, Inc. consisted of the Illinois-based Jewel Food Stores supermarket chain, Illinois-based Osco Drug, Inc., Massachusetts-based Star Market, California-based Sav-on Drugs, Montana-based Buttrey Food Stores, and White Hen.
-This acquisition also returned L. L. Skaggs's Osco Drug chain to the Skaggs family ownership.
-And Sav-on Drugs, another Jewel Companies subsidiary, had been founded by C.J.
-Call, who had once been a business partner of another of Sam Skaggs's uncles, O.P.
-Skaggs.
+The acquisition of the Jewel Companies, Inc. consisted of the Illinois-based Jewel Food Stores supermarket chain and Osco Drug, Inc., Massachusetts-based Star Market, California-based Sav-on Drugs, Montana-based Buttrey Food Stores, and White Hen.
+The Osco Drug and Sav-on Drugs chains were previously founded by the Skaggs family.
 This merger added 193 supermarkets, 358 drugstores, 140 combination food and drug stores, 301 convenience stores, and 132 discount stores to American Stores' holdings.

-But in 1985, the company found itself in legal trouble through its new subsidiary.
-A salmonella food-poisoning outbreak affecting some 20,000 people in the midwest was traced to Jewel's Hillfarm Dairy that had supplied tainted milk to Jewel stores in March and April 1985.
+The company found itself in legal trouble through its new subsidiary.
+A salmonella food-poisoning outbreak affecting some 20,000 people in the Midwest was traced to Jewel's Hillfarm Dairy that supplied tainted milk to Jewel stores in March and April 1985.
 In 1987, Jewel was found not liable for punitive damages in Illinois Cook County Circuit Court but agreed to pay compensatory damages estimated at $35 to $40 million.

 In 1985, American Stores sold the White Hen chain, since convenience stores did not fit into the company's plans.
 Buttrey Food & Drug and Star Market were put up for sale in order to raise capital and pay down debt.
 Although the company continued to operate these subsidiaries, investment in remodeling and new construction for these stores and for Acme Markets was minimal throughout the 1980s.